-An event organized by the Department of Jewish History and Culture, Ludwig Maximilian University of Munich; the Institute of Jewish Studies, University of Basel; the Center for Jewish Cultural History, University of Salzburg; the Institute of Jewish Studies, University of Vienna; the Chair of Jewish Studies, Otto Friedrich University Bamberg; and the Sigi Feigel Professorship for Jewish Studies, University of Zurich—in collaboration with the Jewish Museum Hohenems.
+An event organized by the Department of Jewish History and Culture, Ludwig Maximilian University of Munich; the Institute of Jewish Studies, University of Basel; the Center for Jewish Cultural History, the Institute of Contemporary History, University of Innsbruck; the Institute of Jewish Studies, University of Vienna; the Chair of Jewish Studies, Otto Friedrich University Bamberg; and the Sigi Feigel Professorship for Jewish Studies, University of Zurich, the Jewish Studies Program of the Central University in Vienna—in collaboration with the Jewish Museum Hohenems.

 The Summer University for Jewish Studies Hohenems is open to students of all disciplines.
 Students of Jewish Studies at the participating universities—Munich, Basel, Salzburg, Vienna, Bamberg, and Zurich—will be granted preferential admission.

 All lectures will take place in the Salomon Sulzer Saal, Schweizer Str.
 21, Hohenems.